strimzi/strimzi.github.io/_posts/2024-08-07-taming-apache-kafka-4.0.md

 Strimzi will not provide any automatic migration from Mirror Maker 1 to Mirror Maker 2.
 There are several reasons why such automatic migration would not be feasible:
 * Monitoring of Mirror Maker 2 is different from Mirror Maker 1 (different dashboards, alerts, etc.)
-* Mirror Maker 2 is based on Kafka Connect, so it requires additional topics, configurations and access rights.
+* Mirror Maker 2 is based on Kafka Connect, connectors managing the transfer of data between clusters, so it requires additional topics, configurations and access rights.
   In particular, automatically finding the correct configuration for the Connect cluster that will not conflict with other clusters or ensuring the users have the required privileges might be very complicated.
   Also, the resource requirements for Mirror Maker 1 and Mirror Maker 2 might differ.
 * It might not be possible to ensure a smooth transition without any message loss or duplicate messages.